ignoxx/SocketIO-GMS2-Extension/README.md

 # API
 #### `sio_connect(ip:string, port:int)`
 Call it before you call any other function.
-No return.
+This connects you to the specified server.

 #### `sio_disconnect()`
 Closes the current connection